 Gianna was a fun and passionate teacher, and we loved the informal, relaxed atmosphere, the bonus tastings and market visit, and the fact that sitting down to dinner we felt like we’d made new friends.

-A cooking class with Cooking Experience Lecce costs €150 per person and last six hours starting either morning or late afternoon and includes plenty of food and wine.
+A cooking class with Cooking Experience Lecce costs €180 per person and lasts six hours starting either morning or late afternoon and includes plenty of food and wine.

 They can tailor lessons for a variety of dietary restrictions (our class was vegetarian).
 For more details see the Cooking Experience website.